Whiplash – A Medical Injury

 Symptoms:

-• Reduced Range of Motion: Difficulty moving the neck and experiencing increased pain when attempting to turn or tilt the head.
+• Decreased Range of Motion: Stiffness and pain can limit neck mobility, making it challenging to turn or tilt the head.

 Whiplash Diagnosis: